 Long before social media, Drag was firmly established in many parts of the world as a key component of our queer nightlife.

-Beyond being entertainers, we’ve generally looked to our drag queens to be our storytellers, our activists, the people who will say the unsayable.
+Beyond being entertainers, we’ve generally looked to our drag queens to be our storytellers, our activists, and the people who will say the unsayable.

 Life would be pretty boring without drag queens.